 Half a day is more than enough to explore the island.

 To reach Gorée Island, you can take a short ferry ride from the city of Dakar, Senegal.
 The ferry terminal is located at the Dakar Autonomous Port, and ferries depart regularly throughout the day.
-You check schedules and prices here.
+You can check schedules and prices here.
 Don’t forget your passport!

 Ngor Island and the legendary Ngor Right, Dakar